The Art of a Great First Impression: 12 Steps to Creating an Onboarding Email Sequence

 Keep reading to make your onboarding emails more effective than ever!

 The onboarding email sequence is a key part of making the user’s first experience with your brand or product positive and interesting.
 As a result, you’ll be able to build a strong bond between the user and the brand or product.
-It can have a big effect on user retention, product adoption, and customer happiness as a whole.
+It can have a big effect on:

 The main goal of an onboarding email sequence is to show your users the most important features and benefits of the product or service they just signed up for.
 It’s your chance to win your potential customers over and give them an idea of what they might expect in the future.